Make these small batch Chocolate Chip Cookies using just one bowl and 9 ingredients!

 - ½ cup chocolate chips - dark/semi sweet (85 grams)

 - Preheat oven to 350ºF/180ºC.
-Line a large baking tray with non stick paper.
+Line a large baking sheet with non stick parchment paper.

 - Place the butter in a medium microwave-safe mixing bowl and soften on high for 15-20 seconds stopping every 5 seconds to check.
-It should be softened but not melted.
+It should be just softened with some melted butter but not completely melted.
 It shouldn't be hot otherwise the egg will cook.

 - Using a wooden spoon, beat the butter, brown sugar and white sugar until well combined and smooth.
 Add egg yolk and vanilla.
 Beat until thoroughly combined.

 - Sieve flour, baking soda and salt directly over the bowl and into the butter mixture.

 - Mix in flour, followed by chocolate chips.

 - Use a small cookie scoop or divide mixture into 10 portions and roll into balls.
 Don't flatten.